chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~~

 The ``insertion info`` subsection manages the insertion of particles.
-The insertion box parameter is set so that it can fit in the cylinder.
+The insertion box parameter is set so that it can fit within the cylinder.

 .. code-block:: text